Business seems to be slowly adopting ‘do good and do well’ thinking. Advocates Richard Branson and Al Gore have called for a “return to values.”

 What if the business destination and the journey were different?

-A large number of business organisations use, as their route to their goal of maximising shareholder value, the Kaplan and Norton business economic model – the Balanced Scorecard.7 The linear cause and effect logic is that, executed properly the right vision, values and strategy inform internal systems and process effectiveness and efficiency, which in turn leads to employee satisfaction, engagement and behaviours, which leads to the right customer interactions and transactions, satisfaction, engagement and loyalty.
+A large number of business organisations use, as their route to their goal of maximising shareholder value, the Kaplan and Norton business economic model – the Balanced Scorecard.
+The linear cause and effect logic is that, executed properly the right vision, values and strategy inform internal systems and process effectiveness and efficiency, which in turn leads to employee satisfaction, engagement and behaviours, which leads to the right customer interactions and transactions, satisfaction, engagement and loyalty.
 The end result is sustained shareholder value.
 Profit.

 What if an alternative paradigm was followed?

 One that resulted in a virtuosa performance, consistently displayed virtues, and a leadership role by business in building a better society?
-A new model is based on widening our focus from vision and values to the practicing of virtues.
+A new model is based on widening our focus from vision and values to the practising of virtues.
 From internal efficiency and compliance to spontaneous and external effectiveness.
 From extrinsic motivation and training to intrinsic motivation, engagement and talent development.
 From a narrow customer satisfaction viewpoint to wider planet/profit/people impacts … and beyond shareholder value to contributions which include carbon-footprint reduction, job creation and investments that have a ‘non-financial’ component …

 What if workplaces were free of all fear and dysfunction, within departments and between silos?